Ayush-Kaushik/ayush-kaushik.github.io/public/posts/ai-learning-strategy-and-rag-my-2-cents.md

-# AI Learning Strategy and RAG (my 2 cents)
+# Exploring AI Through RAG: A Hands-On Learning Journey

 ## Initial Roadblocks when Learning about AI

-While I began learning about Artificial Intelligence and its applications, I realized that it heavily relied on statistics and mathematics knowledge.
+While I began learning about Artificial Intelligence and its applications, I realized that it heavily relied on deep statistics and mathematical knowledge.
 I initially followed bottom-up approach by learning the basics first and then built my way up to more complex concepts.
-But I kept getting stuck in the weeds since one concept leveraged another concept.
+But I kept getting stuck in the weeds since one concept leveraged another.
 I couldn't retain all the information and connect the dots.
-In the end, I just ended up reading a bunch of research papers and watched countless YouTube videos without really absorbing the concepts.

-So, I had to think differently.
-In the past, every-time I learned a new concept, I used to either document it as an article or build a small project to enforce my learning.
-But where do I even start with AI?

-While figuring out this answer, I was also making some security upgrades to my portfolio website.
-I started reviewing the content from a third person perspective and wondered if someone will be able to read through all of my content presented in the website and retain all the information.
-That’s when I realized that I needed to provide another means of interaction with my website.
-Low and behold, that's when I thought of a smart chat-bot.
-Personally, I have used chat-bots in the past and always begged them to transfer me to a real human so I knew the least this bot could do was not be boring and provide coherent answers.
+I needed a practical entrypoint to kick-start my learning journey about AI concepts.
+While looking for that 'in', I was also making some security upgrades to my portfolio website.
+Reviewing my content from a third person perspective made me wonder if a reader will be able to retain all the information presented on the website.
+That’s when I realized that I needed to offer another means of interaction with my website.
+This is what birthed the idea of a smart chat-bot that answers questions based on my own content.

+## Exploring ways to build my ChatBot

-So, I looked at ChatGPT and wondered, it knows everything about everything.
-What if I built my own AyushGPT which will be trained exclusively on my content (my learning, projects and articles) and answer questions about me.
-Well, I think it is possible and I have seen people do it in the past so I started looking into models and how they are built, trained and fine-tuned.
-But again the barrier to entry was the process being costly and resource intensive.
-So I started looking at other means and this is when I came across RAG (Retrieval Augmented Generation).
+So, I looked at ChatGPT and wondered, it has been trained on oceans of data and can answer questions about any topic.
+What if I built my own version of ChatGPT trained exclusively on my content (projects and blogs) to answer questions about me?
+Well, it seemed doable so I started looking into models and how they are built, trained and fine-tuned.
+But the barrier to entry was the process being costly and resource-intensive.
+I explored more alternatives which led me to **RAG (Retrieval Augmented Generation)**.

 The name sounded pretty intimidating to me at first but then I used top-down approach.
-I started by treating the entire concept as a BlackBox and then peeled it layer by layer.
-I made sure to understand each stage so thoroughly that I could even to explain it to my dog (of course, he already knows way more about RAGs).
-I digress, but let me explain RAG in most non-technical way possible.
+I treated RAG like a **black box** and then peeled it layer by layer.
+I made sure to understand each layer so thoroughly that I could even explain it to my dog (of course, he already knows way more about RAGs).
+I digress, but here's a simple analogy to understand why RAG is needed.

+## The Genie Analogy

 Suppose your LLM is like a Genie which answers any questions you have because it has been trained on the knowledge of the entire world.
 But its power is also its biggest hurdle.
 If I go ahead and ask a genie, “What CI-CD tool is Ayush proficient at?”, then it will produce an answer but it may not be relevant to me.